 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Debt Relief Options for Senior Citizens
+Debt Relief for Senior Citizens: Strategies and Resources

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 Since stretching your money comes down to two main components (income and expenses), senior citizens with debt should give their spending the attention it deserves.
-This begins with tracking spending to get the most accurate idea of where your money is going.
+This begins with tracking spending to get the most accurate idea of where your money’s going.
 Debt payments aside, how are you tackling your basic living expenses?

-To create an effective budget, begin by listing out all your income and expenses.
-Then make a financial plan of attack that feels right to you.
-If heavy debt payments tip the scales so that your expenses outweigh your income, it might be wise to explore debt relief organizations for seniors.
-(More on this shortly.)
+To create an effective budget, begin by listing out all your income and expenses, then make a financial plan of attack that feels right to you.
+If heavy debt payments tip the scales so that your expenses outweigh your income, it might be wise to explore debt relief organizations for seniors (more on this shortly).

-If a debt is really pushing your cash flow, picking up part-time work, if that’s possible, is one way to make up the difference.
+If debt is really pushing your cash flow, picking up part-time work, if that’s possible, is one way to make up the difference.

 Delaying when you collect Social Security can also help even the financial playing field.
 Holding out until you’re 67, which is considered full retirement age, means getting considerably more than if you’d begun taking the benefit at 62.

 Revamping your budget may reveal areas of your financial life that need a little fine-tuning.
 Are you living beyond your means?
 If, for example, you’re spending $100 a week at restaurants, getting in the habit of meal planning and grocery shopping can easily even things out.